Gerold103/serverbox/README.md

 The framework consists of several modules implementing things most needed on the backend: network IO, task scheduling, fast data structures and containers, and some smaller utilities.

-The core features in the framework are `IOCore`  - a networking layer to accept clients, to send and receive data, and `TaskScheduler` - request processing engine.
+The core features in the framework are `IOCore`  - a networking layer to accept clients, to send and receive data, and `TaskScheduler` - task processing engine.
 More about them below.

 ## `TaskScheduler`